wildlytech/wildly_listen_hardware/README.md

 # wildly_listen_hardware
- Repo for the hardware design files of Wildly Listen
+ Repo for the hardware design files of Wildly Listen development in modules.

 This is the Hardware Development/ Design repository of Wildly Listen, real time acoustic monitoring device.